jbosstools/m2e-polyglot-poc/README.md

 If errors occur during the translation (due to a malformed pom for instance), the pom.xml will not be updated, so the project stays in a buildable form within Eclipse (else you'd get a blank pom.xml file).

+You can now convert an existing Maven project to Polyglot Maven via right-click on a project and `Configure > Convert to Maven Polyglot...`

 There are a few caveats though :

 - don't try that with the projects you care too much about, you **will** loose your original pom.xml